Diarrhea in Dogs: What Your Pup's Poop Says About Their Health

 If you've owned a dog for any amount of time, you have experienced the joy of a dog with diarrhea.
 If you're lucky, your poor pooch got you out the door in time.
 If you're not lucky, well … you had some cleanup to do.

 Normally, dog poop develops over an approximately 10-hour journey through the digestive tract and comes out as a firm but malleable brown log.
 Water, nutrients, and electrolytes are absorbed along the way.
-When something disrupts this process, food can go through the GI tract too quickly, resulting in a soft or even watery mess.
+When something disrupts this process, food can go through the gastrointestinal tract too quickly, resulting in a soft or even watery mess.

 What Causes Diarrhea in Dogs?